Comparing Sequential Forecasters: Additional Experiment Details and Results

-In Figure~\ref{fig:iid_mean} (right), we plot the widths of the different kinds of time-uniform CS, optimized for the intrinsic time $v_\mathrm{opt} = 10$ when applicable.
-Generally speaking, we observe that the CSs are the tightest for the asymptotic CS, followed by the EB CS variants and the Hoeffding CS variants.
-This is consistent with our intuition, as the EB CS additionally makes use of the estimated variance to achieve smaller widths than the Hoeffding CS, and the asymptotic CS is the ``limit'' of EB CS in terms of the width while sacrificing the non-asymptotic guarantee \citep{waudbysmith2021doubly}.
-For the EB CS variants, the CM-EB CS is tighter towards the beginning ($t < 10^3$) while the PM-EB CS becomes slightly tighter afterwards, and the stitching CS is not as tight as the other two.
-This is also as expected, as the CM-EB and PM-EB CS have similar widths (up to differences determined by the choice of hyperparameters) \citep{waudbysmith2020estimating} and the stitching CS tends to be looser in practice \citep{howard2021timeuniform}.
-This trend is also analogous for the Hoeffding CS variants, although the stitching variant does become tighter for larger $t$ in this case.
+In Figure~\ref{fig:iid_mean} (right), we plot the widths of all CS variants at the coverage level of 95\%, optimized for the intrinsic time $v_\mathrm{opt} = 10$ when applicable.
+Generally speaking, we observe that the asymptotic CS achieves the tightest width, although the (non-asymptotic) EB CS variants using mixture boundaries approach that width for large sample sizes.
+This is consistent with our intuition, as the asymptotic CS is the large-sample ``limit'' of the EB CS in terms of width~\citep{waudbysmith2021doubly}.
+Among the EB CS variants, the conjugate-mixture variant is tighter towards the beginning ($t < 10^3$) while the predictable-mixture becomes slightly tighter afterwards; the stitching CS is not as tight as the other two.
+This is also as expected, as both mixture CSs are known to have similar widths (up to differences determined by hyperparameters)~\citep{waudbysmith2020estimating}, while the stitching CS tends to be looser in practice~\citep{howard2021timeuniform}.
+We close with the note that any of these (EB or asymptotic) CSs are substantially tighter than Hoeffding-style CSs (Theorem~\ref{thm:hoeffding}) in most cases, regardless of the uniform boundary choice.
+This is evident from our earlier experiments in Section~\ref{sec:simulated}.